mlandis/phyddle/docs/source/pipeline.rst

 -----

-:ref:`Train` builds a neural network and trains it to make model-based estimates using the training example tensors compiled by the :ref:`Format` step.
+:ref:`Train` builds a neural network and trains it to make model-based estimates using the simulated training example tensors compiled by the :ref:`Format` step.

 The :ref:`Train` step performs six main tasks:

 1. Load the input training example tensor.
 2. Shuffle the input tensor and split it into training, test, validation, and calibration subsets.
 3. Build and configure the neural network